UK tech experts · info@vividrepairs.co.uk

 Don't buy based on model numbers alone.
 The RTX 5060 isn't automatically better than an RX 9060 XT.
 Check actual benchmarks for the games you play.
 Avoid cards with single-fan coolers unless you're building a compact system.
 Don't cheap out on your PSU to afford a better GPU.
 And remember that last-gen cards (like the RTX 3050) can offer better value than newer models if the price is right.

 Each card in this roundup of the best graphics cards under £750 went through identical testing on our standardised test bench: AMD Ryzen 7 7800X3D, 32GB DDR5-6000, and a 1000W Corsair PSU.
-We tested at 1080p and 1440p resolutions across ten games including Cyberpunk 2077, Forza Horizon 5, Starfield, and Red Dead Redemption 2.
+Figures cover 1080p and 1440p resolutions across ten games including Cyberpunk 2077, Forza Horizon 5, Starfield, and Red Dead Redemption 2.
 Temperature and noise measurements were taken in a controlled environment using calibrated equipment.
-Power consumption was measured at the wall using a Kill-A-Watt meter.
 We also evaluated build quality, installation ease, and software features.
-All cards were tested with the latest drivers available in February 2026.
+All cards were compared with the latest drivers available in February 2026.

 Best Overall